NSoiffer/MathCATForPython/README.md

 * Added "Speech" to copy menu when navigating so that you can copy out the text used to speak the focus point in the expression being explored.
 * Substantial rewrite of the navigation rules so that follow the inferred meaning.
 For example, if MathCAT says "absolute value of x" and you "zoom in", then you move to the "x", not to a vertical bar.
 As another example, if MathCAT determines that a table consists of rows of equations, navigation won't concatenate the columns so that the table acts like there is only one column.
+* "Speak Overview" didn't do anything (fixed).
+Overviews remain under-developed.

 #### Braille

-* Added support for Finnish version of AsciiMath braille
+* Added support for Finnish version of AsciiMath braille.
-* Added support for Swedish braille
+* Added support for Swedish braille.
 * Added support for Vietnamese accents position for Vietnamese braille vowel "rhymes".
+* Added preferences so that Nemeth users can remap typeforms (e.g, map BlackBoard Bold to a different character).
+* Changed Blackboard typeform indicator to reuse italic indicator instead of reusing the script indicator.
+By changing the Nemeth typeform values in NVDA's addon subdirectory `addons\MathCAT\globalPlugins\MathCAT\Rulesprefs.yaml or adding it to `%AppData%\MathCAT\prefs.yaml`, you can restore the old mapping.

 #### Other